Armadillos are interesting creatures with their unique armour–plated shells.

 Risks of Encounters

 Even if the possibility of armadillos attacking your dog is low, they can carry diseases that can be transmitted to dogs.
-These diseases can be serious, so its important to be aware of the risks.
+These diseases can be serious, so it‘s important to be aware of the risks.

 1. Physical Harm: